windsorwindsor2/civstation/README.md

 4+56.78
 ```

+Stations can also be made from a Station, for ease of implentation.

 Stations default to displaying two decimal places with trailing zeros.
 This can be changed by setting decimal_places to the desired number.

 ```python